nya3jp/tast/docs/test_attributes.md

        *  `wificell_stress`: Stress test the WiFi functionalities.
     *  Stability (optional): if `wificell_unstable` is present, the test is yet to be verified as stable; otherwise, the test is stable.
+*   `group:wificell_roam` - Tests that depends on [grover] fixture to run.
+    Its sub-attributes can be classified into two types:
+    *  Role (required): specify the role of the test:
+       *  `wificell_func`: verify basic WiFi roaming functionalities.
+       *  `wificell_perf`: measure WiFi roaming performance.
 *   `group:labqual` - Tests that must pass for devices to go to a low-touch lab.

 See [attr.go] for the full list of valid attributes.